By Amy Hunt

-Knowing how to make simple jewellery repairs is a useful skill to have, especially if you have a large collection of fashion jewellery.
-Instead of tossing those earrings with a bent wire or your favourite statement necklace with a missing clasp, you can save these pieces and repair them.
+Knowing how to make simple jewelry repairs is a useful skill to have, especially if you have a large collection of bracelets, rings, and necklaces.
+Because often, our favorite pieces can experience little breaks, or require small tweaks to help them look their best.
+So instead of tossing those earrings with a bent wire, or getting rid of your chicest statement necklace with a missing clasp, it's handy to know that you can save these pieces and repair them yourself.

 1. Replace a broken clasp or jump ring

-• The clasp itself might break and no longer close properly.
+- The clasp itself might have broken and no longer close properly.

-• A jump ring may open, and the clasp may fall off.
+- A jump ring may have opened, and the clasp may have fallen off.

 In either case, replacing the clasp and jump ring will solve the problem.
 While it sounds complicated, this repair is simple and straightforward.
 It requires just a few supplies: